ePages-de/epages-docs/_posts/2017/2017-05-23-spring-io-2017-what-it-was-really-like.md

 Michael nicely showed where he sees room for jOOQ, even when already using Spring Data.
 Especially when writing complex queries jOOQ shines through its fluent DSL that allows to build type-safe queries.

-The main use case to apply jOOQ mentioned by Micheal are:
+The main use cases to apply jOOQ mentioned by Micheal are:

 - analytic functions (use the full power of your relational database)
-- upsert statements
+- UPSERT statements
 - partial selects (fetching parts of your entity for efficiency)

-So next time you put a 10 line native SQL query in to a String in your JPA repository, think twice and give jOOQ a try!
+So next time you put a 10 line native SQL query into a String in your JPA repository, think twice and give jOOQ a try!

 <blockquote class="twitter-tweet" data-lang="de"><p lang="en" dir="ltr">Thanks for visiting my database talk.
 Slides and code are <br>here <a href="https://t.co/Sp4r4QicrR">https://t.co/Sp4r4QicrR</a> and <a href="https://t.co/zToClBYAZR">https://t.co/zToClBYAZR</a> <a href="https://twitter.com/hashtag/springio17?src=hash">#springio17</a></p>&mdash; Michael Simons (@rotnroll666) <a href="https://twitter.com/rotnroll666/status/865162707720429568">18.
 Mai 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Reactive Spring

-This talk started the second day of the conference.
+This talk was held on the second day of the conference.
 [Josh Long](https://twitter.com/starbuxman) and [Mark Heckler](http://twitter.com/mkheck) gave an introduction to the reactive features in Spring 5 in a live-coding session.
-And everybody who ever attended a talk by infamous Josh Long knew what was coming.
+And everybody who ever attended a talk by (in)famous Josh Long knew what was coming.

 <blockquote class="twitter-tweet" data-lang="de"><p lang="en" dir="ltr"><a href="https://twitter.com/netzfisch">@netzfisch</a> <a href="https://twitter.com/starbuxman">@starbuxman</a> <a href="https://twitter.com/spring_io">@spring_io</a> Not sure if my brain is already fast enough for <a href="https://twitter.com/starbuxman">@starbuxman</a> so early in the morning.
 I give it a try. 💯🚀🌅 <a href="https://twitter.com/hashtag/springio17?src=hash">#springio17</a> <a href="https://t.co/Ewdsqq8hdN">pic.twitter.com/Ewdsqq8hdN</a></p>&mdash; Mathias Dpunkt (@zaddo) <a href="https://twitter.com/zaddo/status/865462587168743425">19.
 Mai 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Their talk gave a very good introduction about how Spring 5 is supporting reactive programming.
-It is building on Project Reactor to support message-driven, elastic, resilient, and responsive services.
+It builds on [Project Reactor](https://projectreactor.io/) to support message-driven, elastic, resilient, and responsive services.
-They showed how to expose reactive endpoints using the traditional annotated controller approach but also the new functional way using `RouterFunction` and `HandlerFunction`.
+They showed how to expose reactive endpoints using the traditional annotated controller approach, but also the new functional way using `RouterFunction` and `HandlerFunction`.
 And as expected the talk was highly entertaining.
 I was not surprised that it ended up being the top-rated talk of Spring I/O 2017.